-Have you read Section 4 of this chapter ("A guide to the basics of coverage decisions and appeals")?
+Have you read Section 4 in this chapter ("A guide to the basics of coverage decisions and appeals")?
 If not, you may want to read it before you start this section.

-Section 6.1 This section tells what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug
+Section 6.1 This section tells what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug indication.

-Your benefits as a member of our plan include coverage for many outpatient prescription drugs.
-Medicare calls these outpatient prescription drugs "Part D drugs."
-You can get these drugs as long as they are included in our plan's List of Covered Drugs (Formulary) and the use of the drug is a medically accepted indication.
 (A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
-See Chapter 5, Section 4, for more information about a medically accepted indication.).
+See Chapter 5, Section 4, for more information about a medically accepted indication.)